Marcus Donaldson

 The College of Lib Arts & Sci

-Marcus Donaldson is a second-year Sociology Ph.D. student at the School of Social and Family Dynamics and a research assistant at the Center for the Study of Guns in Society.
-Marcus is an aspiring Sports Sociologist, and his work focuses on the National Basketball Association (NBA), Black community empowerment, and racial justice.
+Marcus Donaldson is a third-year Sociology Ph.D. student in the School of Social and Family Dynamics at Arizona State University and a doctoral research assistant at the BRIDGS Initiative.
+His research examines youth development and community-based initiatives in professional sport, with a focus on the National Basketball Association (NBA), Black community empowerment, and the measurement of social impact, including Social Return on Investment (SROI).

-Marcus’s masters degree research focused on the relationship between police departments and the Black community.
-As such, Marcus spent several years analyzing the traumatic effects that witnessing police violence on social media has on Black users.
-His worked has been published in AZ Central and the International Migration Review.
+His master’s research examined relationships between police departments and Black communities, with particular attention to the effects of witnessing police violence through social media on Black users.
+His work has been published in AZ Central and International Migration Review.

-Marcus is a member of the American Sociological Association.
+Marcus is a member of the American Sociological Association and the American Association for the Advancement of Science.

 Ph.D., Sociology, Arizona State University, expected end 2028.